 Sanna evaluates every action against the constitution at execution time.
 Allowed actions proceed.
 Forbidden actions halt.
 Uncertain actions escalate.

-Every decision generates a signed reasoning receipt — portable, vendor-neutral proof that governance was enforced.
+Every decision generates a signed governance receipt — portable, vendor-neutral proof that governance was enforced.
 Hand it to auditors, regulators, or counterparties.

 Add a decorator to the functions you govern.
 Three lines of code.
 Receipts generated inline.